 Sam Sabin (that's me! but talking in third person is a lot more fun.) is an independent radio producer newly based out of Washington, D.C.
-During the day, she's a journalist covering the DC tech community.
-At night, she's acting like she knows a lot more about wine than she does and re-watching Bob's Burgers.
+During the day, she's a journalist covering the D.C. tech community.
+At night, she's acting like she knows a lot more about wine than she does and re-watching Parks & Recreation (the greatest show on Earth).

-Sam was also one of the 2016 Association for Independents in Radio New Voices Scholars.
-If you went to the 2016 Third Coast Festival, maybe you ran into her there.
+Sam was also one of the 2016 Association for Independents in Radio New Voices Scholars, where she received a full scholarship to attend the 2016 Third Coast Conference in Chicago.

 Special thanks to the those who made this happen:

 - UNC Creative Writing Program and the Bolch family